 Equities

 EMS Equity Market Structure

 NMS National Market System

 Reg NMS Regulation National Market System

 SIP Security Information Processor; aggregates all exchange's best quotes, sent back out to the market in one data stream

 PFOF Payment For Order Flow

 Tick Size Minimum quote increment of a trading instrument

 CAT Consolidated Audit Trail

 SRO Self Regulatory Organization

-- Togalalory Organization

 ETFs/Funds

 AP Authorized Participant

 PCF Portfolio Composition File

 NAV Net Asset Value

 IIV Intraday Indicative Value

 ETF Exchange-Traded Fund

 ETP Exchange-Traded Product

 MF Mutual Fund

 OEF Open-End Fund

 CEF Closed-End Fund

 UIT Unit Investment Trust

 Options

 Call The right to buy the underlying security, on or before expiration

 Put The right to sell the underlying security, on or before expiration

 Holder The buyer of the contract

 Writer The seller of the contract

 American Option may be exercised on any trading day on or before expiration

 European Option may only be exercised on expiration

 Exercise To put into effect the right specified in a contract

 Underlying The instrument on which the options contract is based; the asset/security being bought or sold upon exercise notification

 Expiration The set date at which the options contract ends, or ceases to exist, or the last day it can be traded

 Stock Price The price at which the underlying stock is trading, fluctuates continuously

 Strike Price The set price at which the options contract is exercised, or acted upon

 Premium The price the option contract trades at, or the purchase price, which fluctuates constantly

 Time Decay The time value portion of an option's premium decreases as time passes; the longer the option's life, the greater the

-probability the option will move in the money
+• probability the option will move in the money

 Intrinsic Value The in-the-money portion of an option's premium

-Time Value (Extrinsic value) The option premium (price) of the option minus intrinsic value; assigned by external factors (passage of
+T 1/1 (Extrinsic value) The option premium (price) of the option minus intrinsic value; assigned by external factors (passage of

+Time Value

-time, volatility, interest rates, dividends, etc.)
+Time Value time, volatility, interest rates, dividends, etc.)

-In-the-Money For a call option, when the stock price is greater than the strike price; reversed for put options
+In-the-Money time, volatility, interest rates, dividends, etc.) For a call option, when the stock price is greater than the strike price; reversed for put options

-At-the Money Stock price is identical to the strike price; the option has no intrinsic value

-Out-of-the-Money For a call option, when the stock price is less than the strike price; reversed for put options